'Why I Mentor': Priscilla's Belief in Africa's Youth

 Our training — offered in Swahili — is practical, engaging, and easy to understand.
 As a successful beekeeper myself, I share my own sales records books to prove that what I teach works.

 Many youth start new businesses immediately after the bootcamp, while others grow their existing ventures.
 And the impact is evident!
-Across multiple cohorts, we’ve seen incomes increasing by 50 to 150% 3-6 months after participating.
+Across multiple cohorts, youth are experiencing relative income gains of 50% - 150%+ just three to six months after participation.

-Over the past three years, I’ve had the privilege of meeting many incredible young people, including resilient single mothers, like Precious, who inspire me.
+Over the past three years, I’ve had the privilege of meeting and mentoring many incredible young people, including resilient single mothers, like Precious.
+As much as I aim to motivate them, their strength and determination continually inspire me.

 It’s a privilege to share our stories with you.
 It means a lot to know that someone is listening.